nerdCopter/EmuFlight_nerdRepo/README.md

 ## News

+if you want to support my endless night trying things : https://paypal.me/binarylefmart thanks to @Faduf (https://github.com/Faduf/betaflight/tree/4.1.0-RC6_Alti_cutoff) and @Loutwice (https://github.com/loutwice/EmuFlight/releases/tag/0.3.1-altiLimit)

+we can have alti limit / min_dth and rescue-gps optimisations on our racers

+RECOMMANDATION : if you have GPS wait to have a gps fix (at least 7 sat ) or it can mess with altitude

+If gps and baro not ready a warning message NO ALTI LIM will prompt if alti limit is reached a warning message will prompt : ALTI_LIM three parameters to set by cli : alti_cutoff ( alti that cut off the trhottle ) alti_start_lim ( alti which throttle will be decreasing ) altiLimiter : ON/OFF

 Currently working on the first official release of EmuFlight.
 The Pegasus configurator will also be our official configurator in the coming months.